chalmers-revere/opendlv.core/usecases/recording.1opencvcamera.scott2/README.md

     $ docker-compose up

-Then proxy-camera will start the recording with all the three cameras.
+Then proxy-camera will start the recording with the camera.
 To stop the recording, run

     $ docker-compose stop